The Chinese in America: Content

-In the 20th century's last 20 years after China's opening up, there was another wave of Chinese immigrants who were a mix of both the highly educated and those with minimal education.
+In the 20th century's last 20 years after China's reform and opening up, there was another wave of Chinese immigrants who were a mix of both the highly educated and those with minimal education.
 Many of the latter came illegally into the United States and are employed in restaurants and clothing sweatshops managed by fellow Chinese Americans who take advantage of them.
 Other Chinese Americans took on jobs during the 1990s dot-com boom.
 Of the latest wave of arrivals, there were over 40,000 Chinese adoptees.
 The book discusses contemporary stories such as that of Wen Ho Lee, a Los Alamos National Laboratory scientist who was wrongly implicated in espionage.
 Titled "An Uncertain Future", the final chapter probes into the changing dynamics of racial groups' acceptance in America.
 She concludes that China–United States relations deeply impact the plight of Chinese Americans irrespective of how long their ancestors have been in America.